Deadlines for MBA/MEng match the MBA application cycle:

 What are the program fees?

-Tuition and fees are estimated to be $170,000 for the two-year program entering fall 2020, and are subject to change.
-Students may apply for financial aid through federal, private or international loans, and may also apply for scholarships and grants through both the MBA and MEng programs.
+Tuition and fees are estimated to be $170,000 for the two-year program entering fall 2020 and are subject to change.
+Students may apply for financial aid through federal, private or international loans, and may also apply for scholarships and grants through the MBA program.

 Is financial aid available?

-Students admitted to the concurrent program are eligible for financial aid (grants and loans) and scholarships through both the MBA and MEng programs, and are eligible for teaching assistant positions (that typically include a partial tuition waiver).
-All admitted students are automatically considered for merit-based scholarships and may apply to additional scholarships as outlined on the Haas financial aid website.
+Students admitted to the concurrent program are eligible for financial aid (grants and loans) and scholarships through the MBA program, and are eligible for Graduate Student Instructorships (that typically include a partial fee remission ).
+All admitted students are automatically considered for merit-based scholarships and may apply for additional scholarships as outlined on the Haas financial aid website.

 Please send all application questions to: firstname.lastname@example.org